pkolchanov/CustomizingPython/almostequal.md

 git checkout tags/v3.12.1 -b v3.12.1
 ```

-Next, compile python using [devguide instructions](https://devguide.python.org/#quick-reference).
+Next, compile Python using [devguide instructions](https://devguide.python.org/#quick-reference).

 ## Plan
-In short, to process code cpython works in three phases:
+In short, Cpython works in three phases:
-1. Parsing from code string to AST
+1. Parsing source code string to AST
-2. Compilatoin from AST to bytecode operaons
+2. Compilation from AST to bytecode operations
-3. Running python vm on bytecode ops
+3. Running Python VM on bytecode ops

-So, wee need to modify every phase.
+So, to implement almostequal op, we need to modify every phase.

-## Parsing from code string to AST
+## Parsing source code string to AST

 #### Tokenezation
-Let's start with tokenezation.
-Tokenization is a process of splitting input string to sequence of tokens.
+Let's start with tokenization.
+Tokenization is a process of splitting an input string into a sequence of tokens.

 Add a new `ALMOSTEQUAL` token to the  `Grammar/Tokens`
 ```diff